 To have a true benchmark in the first place.

 Lucky you: we have that for you.

 We analyzed 386 million emails to pinpoint benchmark email data and sender behavior.
-(See end of post for explanation of how we pulled and spliced our data)
+(See the end of the post for an explanation of how we pulled and spliced our data)

 Below is a recap of what we learned, kept fast and to the point — so you can act right now.

 Lesson #1: People send an average of 23 emails per day.

 On average, Yesware users sent 1,384 emails across 3 months.